 About the Johnson County Executive Airport Master Plan

-The Johnson County Executive Airport (OJC) Master Plan Study is being undertaken to evaluate the airport’s capabilities and role, to forecast future aviation demand, and to plan for the timely development of new or expanded facilities that may be required to meet that demand.
-The goal of the Master Plan is to provide systematic guidelines for the Airport’s overall maintenance, development, and operation.
+The Johnson County Executive Airport Master Plan Study is being undertaken to evaluate the airport’s capabilities and role, to forecast future aviation demand, and to plan for the timely development of new or expanded facilities that may be required to meet that demand.
+The goal of the master plan is to provide systematic guidelines for the airport’s overall maintenance, development, and operation.

-Following Federal Aviation Administration (FAA) guidelines for a qualifications-based consultant selection process, Coffman Associates, Inc., was selected to undertake the Master Plan.
+Following Federal Aviation Administration (FAA) guidelines for a qualifications-based consultant selection process, Coffman Associates, Inc., was selected to undertake the master plan.
 Coffman Associates is a national aviation consulting firm specializing in airport planning studies.
 The study process is anticipated to take approximately 16 months to complete, followed by agency reviews and approvals.
-The structure of the Master Plan follows FAA guidelines and FAA will review and approve the aviation forecasts and the airport layout plan (technical drawings of the current and planned airport layout).
+The structure of the master plan follows FAA guidelines and the FAA will review and approve the aviation forecasts and the airport layout plan (technical drawings of the current and planned airport layout).

-Draft chapters of the Master Plan will be presented to and reviewed by a Planning Advisory Committee (PAC) that is comprised of various airport stakeholders, including representatives Johnson County, airport businesses, tenants, area economic development interests, airport administration, and FAA.
-Three public information workshops are planned at strategic points in the process to encourage citizens to learn more about the plans for the Airport.
+Draft chapters of the master plan will be presented to and reviewed by a Planning Advisory Committee (PAC) comprised of various airport stakeholders, including representatives from the Johnson County Airport Commission, Johnson County, Kansas Department of Transportation, airport businesses, tenants, economic development interests, and the FAA.
+Four (4) public information workshops are planned at strategic points in the process to encourage citizens to learn more about the plans for the airport.

 About the Johnson County Executive Airport Master Plan

-The Johnson County Executive Airport (OJC) Master Plan Study is being undertaken to evaluate the airport’s capabilities and role, to forecast future aviation demand, and to plan for the timely development of new or expanded facilities that may be required to meet that demand.
-The goal of the Master Plan is to provide systematic guidelines for the Airport’s overall maintenance, development, and operation.
+The Johnson County Executive Airport Master Plan Study is being undertaken to evaluate the airport’s capabilities and role, to forecast future aviation demand, and to plan for the timely development of new or expanded facilities that may be required to meet that demand.
+The goal of the master plan is to provide systematic guidelines for the airport’s overall maintenance, development, and operation.

-Following Federal Aviation Administration (FAA) guidelines for a qualifications-based consultant selection process, Coffman Associates, Inc., was selected to undertake the Master Plan.
+Following Federal Aviation Administration (FAA) guidelines for a qualifications-based consultant selection process, Coffman Associates, Inc., was selected to undertake the master plan.
 Coffman Associates is a national aviation consulting firm specializing in airport planning studies.
 The study process is anticipated to take approximately 16 months to complete, followed by agency reviews and approvals.
-The structure of the Master Plan follows FAA guidelines and FAA will review and approve the aviation forecasts and the airport layout plan (technical drawings of the current and planned airport layout).
+The structure of the master plan follows FAA guidelines and the FAA will review and approve the aviation forecasts and the airport layout plan (technical drawings of the current and planned airport layout).

-Draft chapters of the Master Plan will be presented to and reviewed by a Planning Advisory Committee (PAC) that is comprised of various airport stakeholders, including representatives from the Town of Apple Valley, San Bernardino County, airport businesses, tenants, area economic development interests, airport administration, and FAA.
-Three public information workshops are planned at strategic points in the process to encourage citizens to learn more about the plans for the Airport.
+Draft chapters of the master plan will be presented to and reviewed by a Planning Advisory Committee (PAC) comprised of various airport stakeholders, including representatives from the Johnson County Airport Commission, Johnson County, Kansas Department of Transportation, airport businesses, tenants, economic development interests, and the FAA.
+Four (4) public information workshops are planned at strategic points in the process to encourage citizens to learn more about the plans for the airport.

 Project Team